Apostolic poverty

-Apostolic poverty is a Christian doctrine professed in the thirteenth century by the newly formed religious orders, known as the mendicant orders, in direct response to calls for reform in the Roman Catholic Church.
-In this, these orders attempted to live their lives without ownership of lands or accumulation of money, following the precepts given to the seventy disciples in the Gospel of Luke (10:1-24), and succeeding to varying degrees.
-The ascetic Pope Paschal II's solution of the Investiture Controversy in his radical Concordat of 1111 with the Emperor, repudiated by the cardinals, was that the ecclesiastics of Germany should surrender to the imperial crown their fiefs and secular offices.
-Paschal proved to be the last of the Gregorianist popes.
+Apostolic poverty is a Christian doctrine that states that members of the clergy should live without ownership of lands or accumulation of money, following the precepts given to the seventy disciples in the Gospel of Luke (10:1-24).
+It was notably professed in the thirteenth century by the newly formed mendicant orders in response to calls for reform in the Roman Catholic Church.

-The provocative doctrine was a challenge to the wealth of the church and the concerns about ensuing corruption it brought: rejected by the hierarchy of the Church, it found sympathetic audiences among the disaffected poor of the 12th, 13th, and 14th centuries.
+This provocative doctrine challenged the wealth of the Church, which reformers saw as corrupting and contrary to Christ's absolute poverty.
+Although apostolic poverty was eventually condemned as heretical by Pope John XXII in 1323, the belief was controversial and found sympathetic audiences among the disaffected poor of the 12th, 13th, and 14th centuries.

-The doctrine of apostolic poverty was condemned as heresy in 1323, but it continued to be a source of debate.
+The debate on apostolic poverty is one of the main themes of Umberto Eco's 1980 novel The Name of the Rose, which is set in 1327 amid renewed controversy on the question and the persecution of radical Franciscans.

 History

+Investiture controversy

+The ascetic Pope Paschal II's solution of the Investiture Controversy in his radical Concordat of 1111, repudiated by the cardinals, was that the ecclesiastics of Germany should surrender to the imperial crown their fiefs and secular offices.

+Apostolic Brethren

+In Northern Italy, Spain, and France primarily, a religious movement of people called the Apostolic Brethren was a large advocate of this idea.
+The word "Apostolic" used to describe members of the Brethren was also used as a label for people from similar religious sects.

 Humiliati

-One group which was a major proponent of apostolic poverty was the Humiliati, the "Humble Ones".
+The Humiliati, also known as the "Humble Ones", were a major proponent of apostolic poverty.
 Founded by a wool merchant, they established communities scattered around Italy and France, organized on the principle of a simple way of life for the laity, who shared their goods while remaining in family units.
 They remained primarily a lay movement, and came to reject the authority of the hierarchy and the clergy.
 For this and other reasons, they were later to be declared heretical by the Catholic Church.

 It is often assumed that Saint Francis of Assisi was inspired to form the Franciscans by their movement, in an effort to emulate the poverty of Jesus Christ and to bring his message through a simple life and example, while strictly adhering to the beliefs of the Catholic Church.
 Saint Dominic founded a similar order, the Order of Preachers, better known as the Dominicans.